 So, ultimately, what makes WordPress so popular, is its simplicity.
 Once you add a theme, add your plugins, and then add your posts and pages (and fill them in with content) the site is pretty much done.
 Of course, there are still a few other things which you have to do, such as add your widgets (in most cases) but the core site is VERY easy to setup.

 Hopefully I was able to help you here with the basics of WordPress, and you’ll see it’s a pretty wonderful CMS, and it clearly is here to stay, so play around with it for yourself, and you’ll no doubt find you can build your own websites fairly quickly.

-If you need help on how to create a website using WordPress, please just follow the steps explained in my tutorial.
-Here’s the link to the first step: Install WordPress on your site.
+If you need help on how to create a website using WordPress step by step from scratch, please just follow the steps explained in my tutorial.